PuzzleClone: A DSL-Powered Framework for Synthesizing Verifiable Data: Related Work

 \subsection{Benchmarks for logical reasoning}

 Numerous public datasets for mathematical and logical reasoning have been collected through academic challenges and crowdsourcing~\cite{hendrycksmath2021, math-ai_aime25}.
 Curated datasets, however, mostly focus on specific classes of puzzles.
 For instance, numerous studies generate equation systems or deductive, inductive, and abductive puzzles by combining unit equations or basic logical clauses while crafting natural language instructions using templates or language models~\cite{chen2025justlogic, parmar2024logicbench, luo2023towards, wei2025satbench, mirzadeh2024gsm}.
 However, it becomes increasingly difficult to map the abstract logical model to a real-world scenario when it becomes difficult, which in turn jeopardizes the articulation of the instructions.
 By contrast, another line of research start from classical complicated and challenging mathematical puzzles such as sudoku, hitori, and crosswords, and curate a number of similar puzzles simply through rule-based methods~\cite{gui2024logicgame, mittal_puzzlebench_2024, chen_lr2bench_2025, chen_finereason_2025, li2025logic, liu2025combibench, liu2025synlogicsynthesizingverifiablereasoning}.
-However, a universal framework capable of generating various challenging puzzles is still absent.
-To address this, we propose the PuzzleClone framework and mainly focuses on SMT puzzles, a representative NP-complete problems, which is a superset of the focus of many existing datasets (e.g., SAT, inductive/deductive reasoning) and also a challenging class of problems to which many mathematical problems can be reduced.
+However, a universal framework capable of generating various challenging puzzles is still absent, leading us to design the PuzzleClone framework.